wp-plugins/responsive-column-widgets/readme.txt

 4. ***Responsiveness***

 == Changelog ==

+= 1.0.4 - 03/03/2013 =
+* Added: the ability to reset all saved option values.
+* Added: the ability to set custom HTML tags to be posted in the setting page.
+* Added: the Access Rights option in the setting pages.
+* Changed: the default value of the offsets paramter to 600:12, which is 100% compatible with the versions prior to 1.0.3.
+* Added: the ability to set the options without the parameters; the saved option values in the setting page will be used.
+* Added: the ability to set a custom message when no widget is added.
+* Added: the ability to set opening/closing HTML code in front of the widget output and title.
+* Added: the ability to specify the widget box by label name.
+* Added: the setting pages under the Appearance menu.

 = 1.0.3 - 02/28/2013 =
 * Notes: **THIS UPDATE INCLUDES POSSIBLE BREAKING CHANGES.
 PLEASE TEST IT FIRST ON A LOCAL SERVER BEFORE UPDATING.**